 The way we design schools now has drastically changed since 1994 to better meet students’ needs.
 For example, modern school design can require additional square footage, additional types of learning areas, increased security features, food pantries, counseling, and motherhood rooms.
 When necessary, allowing schools to be built slightly higher and closer to neighboring properties will provide the design teams flexibility to bring school functions, such as drop-off/pick-up queuing, onto school property and minimize impacts to neighbors, neighborhoods, and traffic patterns.
 Changes to impervious cover are also being considered, but not in the Barton Springs Recharge Zone.

-Which facilities will the LDSA apply to?
+Which facilities does the LDSA apply to?

-This LDSA will only apply to Austin ISD educational facilities (schools and the adjacent playgrounds and fields) and only when they are used for educational purposes.
+This LDSA only applies to Austin ISD educational facilities (schools and the adjacent playgrounds and fields) and only when they are used for educational purposes.
 This LDSA does not apply to the district’s centralized athletic facilities (House Park Field, Nelson Field, the Delco Center, Burger Center/Field) and district support facilities such as the district’s Service Center, bus barns, warehouse, and headquarters.
 It also does not apply to Austin ISD properties located in other municipalities, such as Sunset Valley.

-Does this LDSA affect Austin ISD’s efforts to redevelop former campuses, such as the old Rosedale School site, or the district’s efforts to provide employee housing?
+Did this LDSA affect Austin ISD’s efforts to redevelop former campuses, such as the old Rosedale School site, or the district’s efforts to provide employee housing?

 No. This LDSA covers only educational facilities and the development of new educational facilities.
 The development of properties for other purposes, including employee housing, would be addressed under City Code that applies to all public and private entities.